Skip to main content

 The message and the choice must be separated with a comma (,).

-;response update strict (message), (choice)
+;response update loose (message), (choice)

 This command updates the reply setting for the response.